adaminfinitum/grunterie/README.md

 bower install
 ```

+Dec 2014: If you use [Homebrew](http://brew.sh) be advised that there is a new recommended way of installing (and updating) [Node via Homebrew](https://github.com/Homebrew/homebrew/pull/28075).

 While you're working on the project, run:

 `grunt`

 As noted above, I had a heck of a time getting it to work right...not entirely sure why but based on some discussions in support forums (and some notes on the project page for `grunt-contrib-compass`) I ended up uninstalling and re-installing Compass and Sass.

 Sept.
 15 2014 - It's working for me with Sass 3.4.0 and Compass 1.0.1...I've read that `npm install` shouldn't require  `sudo` but it always does for me, `bower install` doesn't.